List of Arsenal F.C. managers: 1996–2018: Wenger era

 The dismissal of Rioch meant Houston was once again put in temporary charge of first-team affairs.
 When Houston left Arsenal to eventually become the Queens Park Rangers manager, his position was taken up by Pat Rice.
 Frenchman Arsène Wenger, in the meantime, agreed a deal with the Arsenal board to become the club's next manager.
 His appointment was confirmed in September 1996, after receiving an early release from Japanese club Nagoya Grampus Eight.
-Hill-Wood was highly optimistic of Wenger, in spite of the track record that came with previous non-British managers in the Premier League:
+Hill-Wood was highly optimistic of Wenger, despite the track record that came with previous foreign managers in the Premier League:

 Wenger has been credited with promoting the importance of diet and nutrition in football and advocating the principle that the sport ought to be entertaining on the pitch.
 The signings of Patrick Vieira, Emmanuel Petit, Marc Overmars and Nicolas Anelka, combined with the club's many experienced players, helped Arsenal win the double in 1997–98.
 Wenger led Arsenal to another double in 2001–02; his team scored in every Premier League game that season and won their remaining 13 matches to clinch the title.
 A year later, Wenger became the first manager since Keith Burkinshaw 21 years previously to retain the FA Cup; Arsenal beat Southampton 1–0 in the final.
 Wenger won his third league title in 2003–04, which earnt distinction as he guided his team to an unbeaten league season, something achieved only once before in English football, by Preston North End in 1888–89.
 Another FA Cup was won in 2005, this time on penalties against Manchester United.
 Wenger took Arsenal to their first UEFA Champions League final in 2006 and in the same year oversaw the club's relocation to the Emirates Stadium.
 In October 2009, Wenger surpassed Allinson to become Arsenal's longest serving manager and reflected the club were "maybe not crazy, but brave" to appoint him.